sensiolabs/BehatPageObjectExtension/doc/guide/introduction.rst

 Introduction to page objects
 ============================

-**Page object** encapsulates all the dirty details of an user interface.
+**Page object** encapsulates all the dirty details of a user interface.
 Instead of messing with the page internals in our context files, we'd rather ask a page object to do this for us: